 - A modern claims system should offer an efficient document-management process that enables adjusters to easily add both incoming and outgoing emails to the file.

 - Do your forms auto-populate?
 Can you integrate standard letters that auto-populate?
 Adjusters simply don’t have time to reenter information.
-Many systems on the market designed to provide financial data are not intuitive and user friendly.
-An inadequately designed, slow claims system is not only time consuming, it’s very demotivating to employees.
+Many systems on the market designed to provide financial data are not intuitive and user-friendly.
+An inadequately designed, slow claims system is not only time-consuming, but it’s also very demotivating to employees.

 - The fields listed below are essential to an effective claims management system.

 - First notice of loss

 - Date of loss, which can be changed when more facts emerge

 - Insured information